colinbdclark/mfa-thesis/annotated-bibliography.md

 ## Hansen, Mark. _Bodies in Code_.
 New York: Routledge, 2006.

-## Hess, Felix. _Light as Air_.
-Heidelberg: Velag Kehrer, 2001.
-Print.

-Felix Hess is a sound and installation artist who uses simple technologies to create unstable, interacting "agents" that couple natural processes, technological networks, and human perceptual sensitivity to the environment. _Light as Air_ includes essay by Hess and others that emphasize the role of sensitivity and attention within his work, two themes that are crucial to my own artistic practice.

 ## Hiebert, Ted.
 "Delirious Screens: Flesh Shadows and Cool Technology." _CTheory_.
 Web. http://www.ctheory.net/articles.aspx?id=592